Stillah/seasons-by-power-consumption/README.md

 1. Wind generation is almost constant throughout 1 season
 2. Wind generation differs significantly from season to season
 3. Solar electricity is generated between 4 am and 6 pm and is very different for each season

-## Potential solutions
-Various ML techniques can be applied to solve this problem.

-The most simple choice is linear/polynomial regression.
-Due to their simplicity, these algorithms should give comparatively low accuracy.

-Another option could be k-means++.
-It also shouldn't give great results because some data fields have more predictive weight than others, but k-means++ treats them equally in terms of distance.

-This leads us to neural networks.

 ## Proposed solutions
 We propose Multi-layer Perceptron (MLP), 1D and 2D convolutional neural networks (CNN) as our solutions to the problem.
 We think they are particularly well-suited for this task for the following reasons: